Smudge202/smudge202.github.io/_posts/2017-12-13-webforms-migrations.md

 Having hurt several people's feelings in the past saying the first angry thing that came to mind after seeing a snippet of... *interesting* code, I've had to lay some ground rules for myself that others may benefit from.

-- Presume that the bizarre and downright crazy code and practices you come across were driven by one reason or another that you simply can't comprehend, and the inability to comprehend it is your fault.
+- Presume that the bizarre and downright crazy code you come across was driven by one reason or another that you simply can't comprehend, and the inability to comprehend it is *your* shortcoming.
 - Accept that decisions were made with constraints you can't fathom, and there's little that whining about it will do to change a thing.

 I'm a big fan of of this quote